stadiumaccreditation.uk

 Options, solutions, funding.

-Back to how the pitch barrier could affect player welfare and it is clear now that solid walls are not appropriate.
-A wider pitch run-off would be good but some grounds are tightly drawn and this is likely to be prohibitive.
-New grounds are specified to have a wider run-off.
+What is clear is that solid walls are not appropriate as a pitch barrier.
+A wider pitch run-off may help but some grounds are tightly drawn and this is likely to be prohibitive.
+New grounds are specified from the start to have a wider run-off.
 The alternative for existing grounds is to decrease the minimum pitch size from 100m x 64m to allow for a deeper run off but this would have huge implications.
 Much more practical is for solid walls as pitch barriers to be effectively banned, removed and replaced by a suitable structure as defined perhaps by the new ground build terms as stated in the Stadium Accreditation document.
 Where walls make up only a part of pitch barrier system, there is a company that makes padding that could be fixed in place and certainly provide some protection.
 It is doubtful this is wholly practical though to install on all 4 sides of a pitch.
 I would go further to be comprehensive in this change of thinking and also suggest a ban and require replacement of all concrete supporting posts for pitch barriers.
 These are unyielding and importantly square in nature providing the added issue of hard blunt edges that could exacerbate injury risk.
-Of course, a player interacting with any style of pitch barrier could caused harm, but using modern, slimmer round steel posts to support a barrier can help to reduce this risk.
-(A body part can move around a slim, round metal post a lot easier than it can a solid square concrete post.
-Mesh infill allows for some give on impact, unlike concrete, block or brick).
+Of course, a player interacting with any style of pitch barrier could cause harm, but using modern, slimmer round steel posts to support a barrier can help to reduce this risk.
+A body part can move around a slim, round metal post a lot easier than it can a solid square concrete post.
+Mesh infill allows for some give on impact, unlike concrete, block or brick.

 To implement a comprehensive change to the structure of pitch barriers across the NLS would undoubtedly cost a lot of money and possibly £millions.
 The cost of installing a whole new enclosure ranging from an estimated £25,000 to £40,000 per ground.
 However, the new digital Stadium Power inspection system should be able to provide evidence of the number of grounds affected within hours and an outline cost implementation could be estimated within a few days, rather than a few months.